-Weaning in a rush most often means that you and your baby probably have not had much time to prepare emotionally for the separation.
+Weaning in a rush most often means that you probably have not had much time to prepare emotionally for the separation.
 It can be a highly charged time filled with a sense of loss, and even anger at the situation that is causing the weaning.

 You may have found this page because there is acute medical necessity to wean: cancer treatment that requires chemotherapy, an HIV positive diagnosis in the USA, addiction to prescription pain medications or street drugs, or complex medical treatment involving medications that transfer into breastmilk at unsafe levels (without safer substitutions for the doctor to prescribe).
-In these situations you must often choose a difficult weaning process that is entirely mother-led and it may occur far before you or your baby is ready.
+You may also be reading because your baby had died, or you have lost a pregnancy after about 16 weeks.
+In these situations you must often choose a difficult weaning process that is entirely mother-led and it may occur far before you (or your baby) is ready.
 There isn’t time for gradual tapering of nursing sessions, because you are counseled to immediately wean.

 Herbs and Medications That May Be Helpful in Reducing Milk Production